 Get enough reach, a high quality long lens

-A fast high quality long lens, preferably f2.8 is “a must”, with VR if possible.
+A fast high-quality long lens, preferably f2.8 is “a must”, with VR if possible.
 It helps to focus on the small dots in the sky and keep the exposure fixed if zoomed.
-On my Nikon I used a Sigma 120-300mm f2.8 with a Sigma 1.7x teleconverter.
-With the teleconverter I got some more reach but lost some in focusing.
+On my Nikon, I used a Sigma 120-300mm f2.8 with a Sigma 1.7x teleconverter.
+With the teleconverter, I got some more reach but lost some focus.
 Still, it was way better than the Panasonic 45-200 f4-5.6 on my EM-5.
-D700 + MB-D10 Multi Power Battery Grip + Sigma 120-300mm is quite a beast to carry.
-It weights more than my sins but it has its benefits.
-A heavy system helps to get steady shots with the price of sore back.
+D700 + MB-D10 Multi-Power Battery Grip + Sigma 120-300mm is quite a beast to carry.
+It weighs more than my sins but it has its benefits (as do my sins).

 Lesson #4.
-Use all your money in the best lenses and camera bodies there are on the market.
+Use all your money on the best lenses and camera bodies there are on the market.
 At least you look professional on the airfield.

 Planes on the ground

-If you can’t shoot them on the sky, shoot the planes when they are on the ground.
-Stationary objects should be easy targets regardless the camera you have.
+If you can’t shoot them in the sky, shoot the planes when they are on the ground.
+Stationary objects should be easy targets regardless of the camera you have.
 A phone is good.
 Here we have a couple of planes just posing on the ground.

 Lesson #5.
 Shoot the planes on the ground.
-Shoot details, so you do not need to regret afterwards (like I do).
+Shoot details, so you do not need to regret afterward (like I do).